Tom Melhuish 8 min read

 Understanding IP addresses

-An IP address is a 32-bit number that’s divided into four parts, separated by dots.
+An IP address is typically a 32-bit number divided into four parts, separated by dots.
 Each part can have a value between 0 and 255.
 For example, 192.168.1.1 is a valid IP address.

 Static IP vs Dynamic IP

-There are two types of IP addresses: static and dynamic.
+Two types of IP addresses are used in broadband contracts: static and dynamic.

 Dynamic IP addresses are more common than static IP addresses because they are easier to manage and require less manual configuration.
-They are also cheaper to implement, making it the cheapest option in business broadband prices.
+They are also cheaper to implement, making them a better option for business broadband prices.

 How Dynamic IP Addresses Work